 - Last longer than regular heating systems.

-- Don’t need much maintenance if installed properly.
+- It doesn’t need much maintenance if installed properly.

 Cons